rick20/faspay/readme.md

 ## Bugs & Improvements

+This package is far from perfect.
+It doesn't support BCA KlikPay yet.
+It doesn't support Faspay Credit API also.
-Feel free to report me any bug you found.
+Feel free to report me any bug you found or send me pull requests.